Article

 Important information

-Data as at May 2025 unless otherwise stated.
+Data for all sources – Invesco, Bloombrerg, as at 31 May 2025, unless otherwise stated.

 This is marketing material and not financial advice.
 It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 Regulatory requirements that require impartiality of investment/investment strategy recommendations are therefore not applicable nor are any prohibitions to trade before publication.